blajack/DeFi-Geek-NFT/english.md

 The Master Geek believes the "real BTC" is Zcash, which, like Bitcoin, has a limited supply of 21 million but provides enhanced privacy.

-If this role wins a giveaway, the holder receives **$20 in Zcash** via a shielded transaction.
+If this role wins a main-giveaway, the holder receives **$20 in Zcash** via a shielded transaction.
 (Winners must install Zashi and provide a shielded address).

 - **Cumulative Effect:** Rewards increase with consecutive wins:
   - 1st win: **$20**